Muniox/blog-megak-back/README.md

 - Hashing passwords with salt
 - The category is hardcoded, but it should be designed to be easily expandable.
 - Sanitazing post title and description should be on back-end for better UX
+- Unit tests are incomplete due to a lack of time

 ## How to run api